Some of the numbers presented in this website may not be the most recent available

 Eritrea (the State of Eritrea) is bordered by Sudan to the west, and Ethiopia and Djibouti to the south.
-The long northeastern coastline abuts the Red Sea.
+The long northeastern coastline lies along the Red Sea.

 On the route out of Africa, Eritrea has been inhabited for millennia.
 The region was part of the Land of Punt, the kingdom of D’mt, and the Christian Kingdom of Aksum.
 After the decline of Aksum in 940 AD much of the area was known as the Medri Bahri ruled by Ethiopia.
 This fell to Ottoman rule in 1517 who finally lost control after the arrival of Italian settlers in 1880.

 Italy incorporated kingdoms and sultanates into Italian Eritrea in 1889 with boundaries matching those of today.
 It developed the country and in 1936 merged its territories into Italian East Africa.
-In 1941, during World War 2, the British expelled them.
+In 1941, during World War 2, the British expelled the Italians.

-Eritrea federated with Ethiopia in 1947 who went on to annex it in 1953.
-The parliament was forcibly dissolved in 1962 and the ensuing Eritrean War for Independence was fought until 1991 when the rebels finally took control.
+Eritrea federated with Ethiopia in 1947 which went on to annex it in 1953.
+The country’s parliament was forcibly dissolved in 1962 and the ensuing Eritrean War for Independence was fought until 1991 when the rebels finally took control.
 After a referendum Eritrea declared independence in 1993.

 The country has had an uneasy peace since then.
 The economy depends on gold and silver mining and worker remittances from abroad.
-The country has extensive resources of copper, gold, granite, marble, and potash.
+Eritrea has extensive resources of copper, gold, granite, marble, and potash.

 Eritrea, at the southern end of the Red Sea is bisected by a branch of the East African Rift.
 On the east are coastal plains and in the west are highlands.